danibritods/demanda_academica/readme.md

 The project is specially relevant in the context of our exception period during the pandemics which brings a layer of complexity to the academic system consider demand.

 Finally this is hopefully a small first step towards a data driven culture that is more precise and confortable to the faculty and staff.

+# Next steps
+[] Refactor functions in a separate module
+[] Implement tests
+[] Separate eletives from mandatory
+[] Put more information on the results filename
+[] Substitute json for csv in config for legibility?
+[] Make an executable
+[] Add spaces to the discipline names